vinay2201/Stock-Market-Volatility-Modeling/README.md

 🤝 Contributing
 We welcome contributions!
 If you’d like to:

-- Improve model performance,
+- Improve model performance
-- Add new features or datasets,
+- Add new features or datasets
-- Enhance visualization,
+- Enhance visualization

 Feel free to fork the repository and submit a pull request! 🚀